Maryland Municipal League

 The 2011 MML Summer Conference proved to once again be a productive exchange of ideas, offering educational classes and updates on ongoing national, state and local issues.

-On the opening day of the conference this year, I was greeted by the news that the City of Cumberland would be awarded the “Banner City” designation.
-The Convention marks the MML’s 75th Year Anniversary.
+On the opening day of the conference, I was greeted by the news that the City of Cumberland would be awarded the “Banner City” designation.
+The Convention marked the MML’s 75th Year Anniversary.
 Also recognized was former Cumberland Councilman and former MML President, Floyd “Pete” Elliott.

 The first session focused on consensus and team building.
 The session demonstrated tactics for consensus building on an elected Council, as well as with the public, when taking into account different perspectives and citizen recommendations.
 The team building portion of the session made use of interactive, hypothetical, and role playing exercises to illustrate methods of handling and articulating responses to problems in municipal settings, as well as ways of interpreting common problems.